dreamRs/r2d3maps/README.md

 ## Projection

-Input data must be in WGS84, but you use a different projection with D3:
+Input data must be in WGS84, but you can use a different projection with D3:

 ```r
 library( r2d3maps )